arduino/the-things-conference/README.md

 - The **Arduino IDE** can be downloaded from [this website](https://www.arduino.cc/en/software)
 - The **OpenMV IDE** can be downloaded from [this website](https://openmv.io/pages/download)

-- If you want to test the LoRa connectivity of the Portenta Vision Shield LoRa, you can register an account with **The Things Network** [here](https://account.thethingsnetwork.org/register).
+- If you want to test the LoRa connectivity of the Portenta Vision Shield LoRa, you can register an account with **The Things Stack** or **The Things Network** [here](https://account.thethingsnetwork.org/register).
 - To create your own custom machine learning models as seen in the demos, you need to register an **Edge Impulse** account [here](https://studio.edgeimpulse.com/).

 ## Preparing the Arduino IDE for Portenta